zugaldia/wallmapper/README.md

 This script downloads individual tiles and knit them together to reach bigger resolutions.
 That way, you can use these beautiful maps as the wallpaper image of your favorite smartphone and/or tablet.

+Note: Printing maps is not covered by the Mapbox TOS.
+If you'd like to print your maps, ask for permission first.

 ## Usage

 Make sure you have a MapBox account, and you replace the `examples` tileset with a tileset in your Mapbox account.